 The artists of Shiraz with great taste and precision and a combination of Iranian and Islamic arts make these objects and you can buy different types of pottery, plate, cups, and other containers and container objects as souvenirs of Shiraz.

 -Shirazi skilled artists make glassy objects with new and old styles.

-This is a long-standing handicraft in Iran, and you can see glassworks from ancient times in museums or buy the new ones as Shiraz souvenirs.
+This is a long-standing handicraft in Iran, and you can see glassworks from ancient times in museums or buy new ones as Shiraz souvenirs.

 -Ceramic dishes and objects

-In Estahban in the province of Fars, ceramic dishes and objects as Shiraz souvenirs are produced in different qualities and colors.
+In Estahban in the province of Fars, ceramic dishes and objects such as Shiraz souvenirs are produced in different qualities and colors.
 In recent years, Estahban has been selected as a special site for ceramic pottery and Estahban ceramic pottery has been listed as a spiritual heritage of Fars Province on the country's spiritual list.